csstools/cssdb/STAGES.md

 > “This is a silly idea.”

 An **Unofficial Draft** or **Editor’s Draft** [championed] by a [W3C Working Group] Member or implemented by less than two [recognized browser vendors].
-It should be considered highly unstable and subject to change.
 This feature should be considered highly unstable and subject to change.
 Polyfill authors and users should expect significant changes to their codebase as the specification evolves.

 ---